M-Oliva/M-Oliva/README.md

   - Excel
   - Tableau and Power BI

-Currently, you can found me learning about coding in Python.
+Currently, you can find me learning about coding in Python.